ardata-fr/riskintroanalysis/README.md

     and its administrative boundaries, including internal boundaries.
     For example, French departments, or German states.

-These two datasets are compared against each other through the following
+These two datasets are used along with other data to calculate risk scores for the following analyses:
-analyses:

 1.  **Border lengths**: using the length of shared borders the risk of introduction is weighed comared to each neighbouring country and